 The Home Office is taking an increasingly tough stance when determining spouse visa applications, so it is important to ensure you follow the correct process and that your submission is comprehensive in evidencing your eligibility.

 The following guide looks at the eligibility criteria for this category of visa, from who can apply, to how to build and submit your application.

-The Spouse Visa UK is the permission granted by UK Visas and Immigration (UKVI) to a foreign national from outside the European Economic Area (EEA) or Switzerland to come to the UK to live with their partner.
+The Spouse Visa UK is the permission granted by UK Visas and Immigration (UKVI) to a non-UK resident to come to the UK to live with their partner.